Local McDonald’s is hosting “Cokes for Chris” fundraiser Saturday

 WICHITA, Kan.
 (KSNW) — Select Mcdonald’s in Wichita and El Dorado are hosting “Cokes for Chris” on Saturday, May 7, from 10 a.m. to 2 p.m.

-“Cokes for Christ” is a fundraiser for Maize High School Principal Chris Botts, who is battling a rare type of lung cancer.
+“Cokes for Chris” is a fundraiser for Maize High School Principal Chris Botts, who is battling a rare type of lung cancer.
 He is currently undergoing chemotherapy treatments.

 Below is a list of McDonald’s locations participating in the fundraiser: